5 Best HIPAA-Compliant Email Marketing Tools (2026)

 The trade-off: SES is pure infrastructure.
 You get sending APIs, but no marketing features, templates, or automations.
 Your application handles everything else.
 For healthcare companies that need email sending infrastructure within a HIPAA-compliant AWS environment, this is the most straightforward path.

-BAA: Available (AWS BAA covers SES) Encryption: TLS in transit, encryption at rest (AWS KMS) Audit logging: Via CloudTrail Pricing: $0.10 per 1,000 emails Pros: AWS BAA, well-documented compliance, scales, part of broader HIPAA AWS infrastructure Cons: No marketing features, pure infrastructure, requires development work
+BAA: Available (AWS BAA covers SES) Encryption: TLS in transit, encryption at rest (AWS KMS) Audit logging: Via CloudTrail Pricing: $0.10 per 1,000 emails Pros: AWS BAA, well-documented compliance, scales, part of broader HIPAA AWS infrastructure, unified compliance management Cons: No marketing features, pure infrastructure, requires significant development work, no templates or automation

 Best for: Email infrastructure with BAA for healthcare applications